hppr-dev/vuex-bind-plugin/README.md

 *Not Implemented Yet*

-## Preevaluating BoundStores
+## Preevaluating Bind.Stores

-By default, BoundStores are evaluated at run time in the user's browser.
+By default, Bind.Stores are evaluated at run time in the user's browser.
 This is nice for development, but in production these are extra cycles that we don't need to happen at runtime.

-Since BoundStores evaluate to Vuex store configurations, it is possible to pre-load this configuration for the user.
+Since Bind.Stores evaluate to Vuex store configurations, it is possible to pre-load this configuration for the user.
 In other words, in the development environment we have:

 ```
-const boundstore = new BoundStore({
+const boundstore = new Bind.Store({
   namespace : "mystore",
   state     : {...},
   getters   : {...},